Dr Carolyn Rae Miller

 Her professional service includes terms on the governing boards of the American Society for the History of Rhetoric, the Association of Teachers of Technical Writing, the Conference on College Composition and Communication, the MLA Division on the History and Theory of Rhetoric and Composition, and the Rhetoric Society of America.
 She is a past president of the Rhetoric Society of America and was editor of Rhetoric Society Quarterly 2008–11.
 She has served on the editorial boards of College Composition and Communication, Journal of Business and Technical Communication, Philosophy and Rhetoric, Quarterly Journal of Speech, Rhetoric Society Quarterly, and Written Communication.

 Carolyn was Visiting Associate Professor at Michigan Tech and Penn State in 1988, Visiting Professor at Georgia Tech in 1991, and Visiting Professor at the Federal University of Pernambuco in Brazil in 2007.
 She was the Watson Distinguished Visiting Professor at the University of Louisville, Fall 2013.
-She has lectured in Brazil, Canada, Denmark, Great Britain, Italy, Norway, and South Korea.
+She has lectured in Brazil, Canada, China, Denmark, Great Britain, Italy, Norway, and South Korea.

 Teaching and Research Interests

 Digital rhetoric • Genre studies • Rhetorical theory • Rhetoric of science and technology • Technical and professional writing

 Carolyn's current research focuses on genres of action and interaction in new media, such as blogs, webinars, scientific publication, and the many genres of videogames.
 How do conventions of stability such as genres emerge and develop in an environment of constant turbulence such as the internet?
 Can historical examples of genre change in traditional media such as film and print inform our understanding of new media?
 Answers to questions like these may help us better understand and manage the capacities of the new digital media.